What will I learn?

 Entry requirements?

-It is expected that learners will have function skills qualifications or Entry 3.
+It is expected that learners will have functional skills qualifications or Entry 3.

 What can I study next?